 + PRO: Jacksonville’s economy is on the up

-Jacksonville is one of the USA’s ‘boomtowns’; the city’s rapid expansion has created new jobs.
+Jacksonville is one of the USA’s ‘boomtowns’, and the city’s rapid expansion has created new jobs.
 The fact that many established companies have seen value in the city has meant the area's economic prospects are going from strength to strength.
-Unemployment is low and prospective residents with experience in finance, logistics and manufacturing should have no real difficulty finding a job.
+Unemployment is low and prospective residents with experience in areas such as finance, logistics and manufacturing should have no real difficulty finding a job.

 - CON: Lower salaries

 Although Jacksonville residents have job security, salaries are lower than those in bigger economic hubs such as Los Angeles, Miami and Atlanta.
 While it is a great place for those starting out in their career, experienced professionals with sought-after skills might find that employment packages here aren’t as lucrative.
-Although salaries are low, so is the general cost of living in Jacksonville, which means that people can still afford to live comfortably.
+Then again, the overall cost of living in Jacksonville is low, too, which means that people can still afford to live comfortably.

 Cost of living in Jacksonville